philelson/Magecert/rendering.md

 2. `core_block_abstract_to_html_after`

-A child block will only be rendered automatically if it is of class `Mage_Core_Block_Textlist` otherwise the `getChildHtml` method needs to be called.
+A child block will only be rendered automatically if it is of class `Mage_Core_Block_Text_List` otherwise the `getChildHtml` method needs to be called.

 Block instances can be accessed through the layout, e.g. `Mage::app()->getLayout()` and `$controller->getLayout()`.
 Block output is controlled by the `_toHtml()` function.